 - 1 Tim.
 5:17, “Let the elders who rule well be considered worthy of double honor, especially those who work hard at preaching and teaching.”

 In Titus 1:5-6 it says that the elder must be “the husband of one wife.”
 The Greek is literally “man of one woman."
 This same phrase is used of the Bishop in 1 Tim.
 3:2 and the Deacon in 1 Tim.
 3:12.
-Remember, Paul is speaking of church officers, not servants (diakonos) in homes (Rom.
-16:1,27).
+Remember, Paul is speaking of church officers--not servants (diakonos) in homes (Rom.
+16:1, 27).
 So, the pastor/elder is to be a man of one woman.

 1 Tim.
-5:17 tells us that the elders are to receive honor, especially those who preach and teach.
-Therefore, the pastor is an elder by definition and the elder is to be a “man of one woman.”
+5:17 tells us that the elders are to receive honor--especially those who preach and teach.
+Therefore, the pastor is an elder by definition, and the elder is to be a “man of one woman.”
 The word “elders” here is masculine in the Greek.
 So, Paul is telling us how the church is to operate (1 Tim.
 3:15), and that the place of ecclesiastical authority is based on male eldership because Adam was created first (1 Tim.
 2:12-13).
-This is doctrine, not culture.
+This is doctrine--not culture.

-Some say that women pastors and elders is not an essential issue so we should not worry about it.
+Some say that women pastors and elders are not an essential issue, so we should not worry about it.
 If that is the case, then why did God tell us women are not to teach or exercise authority over men (1 Tim.
 2:12-13) in the church (1 Tim.
 3:15)?
 Why did he tell us that an elder is to be a “man of one woman” (Titus 1:5-6) if we are not to worry about it?

 What about equality and verses with women in leadership?

 Gal.
 3:28, “There is neither Jew nor Greek, there is neither slave nor free man, there is neither male nor female; for you are all one in Christ Jesus.”
 This verse is not about women pastors and elders.
-It is about salvation in Christ, not church eldership, so it doesn’t apply.
+It is about salvation--in Christ, not church eldership, so it doesn’t apply.

-Deborah (Judges 4,5) was an Old Testament Judge, not a New Testament elder.
-Prophesying women (Acts 21:8,9) are not elders/pastors.
+Deborah (Judges 4, 5) was an Old Testament Judge--not a New Testament elder.
+Prophesying women (Acts 21:8, 9) are not elders/pastors.
 Priscilla (Rom.
-16:3,4), a fellow worker in Christ, is not said to be an elder/pastor.
+16:3, 4), a fellow worker in Christ, is not said to be an elder/pastor.
 Phoebe (Rom.
-16:1) is a servant (diakonos) of the church, not an elder/pastor.
-Note that Jesus came not to be served, but to serve (diakonos) (Mark 10:45).
+16:1) is a servant (diakonos) of the church--not an elder/pastor.
+Note that Jesus came not to be served but to serve (diakonos) (Mark 10:45).
 The government is called a minister (diakonos) of God (Rom.
 13:4).
 Junia (Rom.
-16:7, see www.carm.org/junia) may have been a female apostle (not one of the 12), though this is debated.
-Still, even if she were, apostles are not for today and an apostle is not a pastor/elder.
-The Chosen Lady of 2 John 1 is an honored woman, not a pastor/elder.
+16:7 (see www.carm.org/junia) may have been a female apostle (not one of the 12) though this is debated.
+Still, even if she were, apostles are not for today; and an apostle is not a pastor/elder.
+The Chosen Lady of 2 John 1 is an honored woman--not a pastor/elder.
 Basically, the standard verses cited by people to support women being pastors and elders do no such thing.

 What about a woman who is called by God to minister as pastors and elders?
 Essentially, this is making doctrine based on a woman’s experience.
-Just because a woman “says” she is called by God or feels she is doesn’t mean she is, because it isn't biblical.
-God’s word is the standard, not our feelings and experiences.
+Just because a woman “says” she is called by God or feels she is doesn’t mean she is because it isn't biblical.
+God’s word is the standard--not our feelings and experiences.